queeno/dob-api/README.md

 The application has been written following a bottom-up, object-oriented, component-pluggable approach.

 The diagram above shows the logical building blocks, or in Go terms, *packages*.
-Each package contains one or more classes, which implement functionality described by interfaces, which allow these classes to be plugged interchangeably and ease testing.
+Each package contains one or more classes, which implement the functionality described by interfaces.
+These allow the classes to be plugged interchangeably and ease testing.

 The *db* package provides database integration functionality.